stenionobres/AspNetCoreIdentityLab/README.md

 * `RequireLowercase`: sets if lowercase characteres must be used on password.
 Default value: true;
 * `RequireUppercase`: sets if uppercase characteres must be used on password.
 Default value: true;
 * `RequireDigit`: sets if numeric characteres must be used on password.
 Default value: true;

+**Lockout**
+* `AllowedForNewUsers`: sets if a new user can be locked out.
+Default value: true;
+* `MaxFailedAccessAttempts`: sets the number of failed access attempts allowed before a user is locked.
+Default value: 5;
+* `DefaultLockoutTimeSpan`: sets the TimeSpan a user is locked out for when a lockout occurs.
+Default value: 5 minutes;

+**SignIn**
+* `RequireConfirmedEmail`: sets if a confirmed email is required to sign in.
+Default value: false;
+* `RequireConfirmedPhoneNumber`: sets if a confirmed phone number is required to sign in.
+Default value: false;
+* `RequireConfirmedAccount`: sets if a confirmed account is required to sign in.
+Default value: false;

+**Tokens**
+* `ProviderMap`:
+* `EmailConfirmationTokenProvider`:
+* `PasswordResetTokenProvider`:
+* `ChangeEmailTokenProvider`:
+* `ChangePhoneNumberTokenProvider`:
+* `AuthenticatorTokenProvider`:
+* `AuthenticatorIssuer`:

+**Stores**
+* `MaxLengthForKeys`: if set to a positive number, configures the length used on OnModelCreating to set the max length for any properties used as keys, like UserId;
+* `ProtectPersonalData`: sets if the all personally identifying data for a user must protected;

 ## Registering an user